-The tower is a cylindrical structure that is 110 feet tall and 18 feet wide.
-The lower half of the tower is constructed of native limestone and is covered with an outer layer of cement, which was added in 1929.
+The tower is a cylindrical structure 110 feet tall and 18 feet wide.
+The tower’s lower half is constructed of native limestone and is covered with an outer layer of cement, which was added in 1929.
 Today, the tower is listed on the National Register of Historic Places.
-It is located on a grassy hill just east of the junction of US Highways 50 and 77.
+It is on a grassy hill just east of the junction of US Highways 50 and 77.

-The system originally took water from the Cottonwood River and included a pump house and well adjacent to the river.
+The system initially took water from the Cottonwood River and included a pump house and well adjacent to the river.
 Water for the city began to run in March 1888.
 The waterworks system cost $50,000 to build.
-Unfortunately, it wasn’t always an adequate source of water for the growing population of Florence.
+Unfortunately, it wasn’t always an adequate water source for the growing Florence population.

 With available water, a fire department was organized the same year.
 It responded to its first fire on June 23, 1888, utilizing horse-drawn carts with no pumps, depending solely on the water pressure from the city water system.

-The worst hail storm to ever occur in Marion County hit the hardest about two miles northwest of Florence in March 1892.
+The worst hail storm in Marion County hit the hardest about two miles northwest of Florence in March 1892.
 Crops were knocked down, cattle were killed by falling hail, and drifts of hailstones were reported to be five to six feet deep.

-Three years, later, the citizens of Florence were startled awake in October of 1895 by a small earthquake that was felt through the county.
+Three years later, the citizens of Florence were startled awake in October of 1895 by a small earthquake that was felt throughout the county.
 Though it was a startling event, no damage was done by the small tremor.

-On March 31, 1900, the last train passengers were served in the Harvey House and the Harvey operations were transferred to Newton.
-The hotel soon closed and over the years the various sections were removed and relocated.
-The main part of the hotel was moved and used as a rooming house until it was purchased by the Florence Historical Society on April 1, 1971.
-Work began on its restoration and although not totally completed, it was opened as a museum on September 6, 1971.
+On March 31, 1900, the last train passengers were served in the Harvey House, and the Harvey operations were transferred to Newton.
+The hotel soon closed, and the various sections were removed and relocated over the years.
+The main part of the hotel was moved and used as a rooming house until the Florence Historical Society purchased it on April 1, 1971.
+Work began on its restoration, and although not totally completed, it was opened as a museum on September 6, 1971.
 Part of the building resembles the old Harvey dining rooms, and rooms upstairs display items relating to the town’s early years.
-Located 204 West Third, the building is listed on the National Register of Historic Places.
+Located at 204 West Third, the building is listed on the National Register of Historic Places.

-The first serious flood occurred in 1903 with water in the east end of town standing 3-5 feet deep.
-In 1906, more flooding occurred at which time the water was 1-3 feet downtown and up to six feet in the east end of town.
-Both railroad bridges were washed out and railroad tracks were washed away despite having heavy rail cars loaded with coal standing on them.
+The first serious flood occurred in 1903, with water in the east end of town standing 3-5 feet deep.
+In 1906, more flooding occurred when the water was 1-3 feet downtown and up to six feet in the east end of town.
+Both railroad bridges were washed out, and railroad tracks were washed away despite having heavy rail cars loaded with coal standing on them.

-By 1910, Florence was described as “a thriving little city” and continued to be an important eating station on the Atchison, Topeka, and Santa Fe Railroad.
-With the nearby quarries, most of the buildings were made of stone and the town continued to support a couple of banks, the Florence Bulletin newspaper, and numerous retail businesses.
+By 1910, Florence was described as “a thriving little city” and became an important eating station on the Atchison, Topeka, and Santa Fe Railroad.
+With the nearby quarries, most of the buildings were made of stone, and the town continued to support a couple of banks, the Florence Bulletin newspaper, and numerous retail businesses.
 The town was supplied with telegraph and express offices and an international money order post office with two rural routes.
 The population in 1910 was 1,168.

 A second oil boom occurred in 1918 when drillers found oil about five miles south of town.
-The largest of the wells drilled around town gave up 4,500 barrels per day.
-With this boom came, the inevitable oil field workers and their families and a new school was soon built
+The largest wells drilled around town gave up 4,500 barrels per day.
+The inevitable oil field workers and their families came with this boom, and a new school was soon built.

-Electricity in Florence was limited in its early stages until Florence built its own generating mill, which was owned and operated by P. D. Schriver, until it burned down in 1919.
-In 1920, Kansas Power and Light was granted the right to provide electrical service to Florence and continues to do so to this day.
+Electricity in Florence was limited in its early stages until Florence built its own generating mill, which was owned and operated by P. D. Schriver until it burned down in 1919.
+In 1920, Kansas Power and Light was granted the right to provide electrical service to Florence and continues to do so.

-The same year, the current water supply was determined to be inadequate and the Crystal Springs city water system was built.
-At the city leased Crystal Spring from Ralph Robison on a 99-year lease for $10,000 and an additional $500 each year thereafter.
-The white concrete pump house at the head of the springs still stands and is still in use, supplying cool, good tasting water to the town of Florence.
+The same year, the current water supply was determined to be inadequate, and the Crystal Springs city water system was built.
+The city leased Crystal Spring from Ralph Robison on a 99-year lease for $10,000 and an additional $500 each year after that.
+The white concrete pump house at the head of the springs still stands and is still in use, supplying cool, good-tasting water to the town of Florence.
 The pump can supply 370 gallons a minute to the water tower in town.

 — Florence Bulletin

-By this time, Florence reached its peak population of 1,517, but afterward, would gradually decrease each decade until today.
+By this time, Florence had reached its peak population of 1,517, but afterward, it would gradually decrease each decade until today.

 The railroad line from Florence to El Dorado was abandoned in 1942.

-In 1964, a levee was built on the east and south sides of town and since then, there have been no floods.
+In 1964, a levee was built on the east and south sides of town; since then, there have been no floods.

 The Marion and McPherson Railway from Florence to Marion was abandoned in 1968.